Seafood’s got a reputation for being intimidating to cook and difficult to prepare.

 Verdict: Easy to read with nice color photos, 100 sustainable seafood recipes is a very informative and down to earth book.
 The wine pairings for the recipes by sommelier April Pogue are also a nice touch, especially if you’re like me and a bit clueless in such matters.

-The only downside is that the book, like the title says, is that it only deals with sustainable fish from America's pacific coast.
-And all though there are recipes for mussels, clams, and oysters which would be considered sustainable worldwide, you really need to check if the other fish used in the recipes are ok to eat where you're from.
+The only downside is that the book, like the title, says, is that it only deals with sustainable fish from America’s pacific coast.
+And all though there are recipes for mussels, clams, and oysters that would be considered sustainable worldwide, you really need to check if the other fish used in the recipes are ok to eat where you’re from.

 Best Seafood Cookbook For Beginners